Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

 Before giving the complexity theoretic analysis of the hybrid method obtained by using the SIA algorithm above, we highlight a few facts.

 First, the property of bounded index width is an order-dependent property.
-Randomising the variable order shatters this, and consequently our result does not directly imply speed-ups for PPSZ-proper, just for the tree-search part.
-To raise our results for full PPSZ speed-ups, certain results showing that low index width orderings are good orderings (yielding the guaranteed low branching number), which is likely but as of yet unproven.
+Randomizing the variable order breaks this, and consequently our result does not directly imply speed-ups for PPSZ-proper, just for the tree-search part.

-At this point, we can justify our special interest in $s-$implication over unit resolution; the overall PPSZ algorithm, given a bounded-index width formula on input may perform the first run of the tree search, without permuting the variables (this can of course fail, and permuting ensues but this is beside our current point).
-If we utilize $s$-implication, the formula is otherwise used as-is, and the process of resolutions and branching can just reduce the initial index width.
-In contrast, the PPSZ algorithm built around unit resolution, begins by performing bounded $s-$resolution and this process can dramatically increase the index width.
+Luckily, an inspection of the correctness proof of PPSZ in \cite{scheder21} reveals that not all variable orders need to be considered in the case of biw formulae.
+This is because the biw property ensures that the critical clause tree, central to the proof, only reasons over variables up to distance $w \cdot \log(s)$ from the variable for which $s$-implication is computed.
+The critical clause tree can thus not distinguish between permutations with more than $w \cdot \log(s)$ displacement.
+Permutations with no more than $k$ displacement can be efficiently obtained by $k$-sorting\footnote{A sequence $[a_1, \dots, a_n]$ is $k$-sorted iff $\forall i,j$ with $1 \leq i \leq j \leq n$, $i \leq j - k$, it holds that $a_i \leq a_j$.} a random permutation~\cite{ksorted}.
+A $k$-sorted permutation of the variable order partially preserves the biw: if a formula $F$ has biw $w$ for the initial variable order, then a $k$-sorted permutation of the variable order yields a biw $w' \leq w + 2k$.

-Second, bounded index width formulas have specialized SAT-solving algorithms with best run-time to our knowledge $\Omega(2^w \poly(n))$.
+Second, bounded index width formulas have specialized SAT-solving algorithms with best run-time $O(2^w \poly(n))$, to our knowledge~\cite{index-width}.
 We will discuss the consequences shortly but for the moment we just focus on beating known PPSZ tree search bounds in these special cases.
 Next we continue with complexity theoretic analysis of the hybrid algorithm with SIA.

 Consider first the setting where the index width is sub-linear, $w \in o(n)$.
 In this case, the space complexity is sub-linear (barring the advice), which means that given a $\kappa n$-sized quantum computer, we can turn to the quantum strategy the moment $\kappa' n $ guesses remain with $\kappa' > \kappa + \epsilon$, for every $\epsilon > 0$ (we reserve $\epsilon n$ memory to hold the $o(n)$ ancillas).